Understanding "Except" vs "Besides" and Similar Expressions: A Guide for ESL Learners

 (John was the only one who didn't go.)

-• Explanation: "Other than" means "except" and is common in both written and spoken English.
+• Explanation: "Other than" is common in both spoken and written English.

 • Example: Everyone apart from John went to the meeting.

-• Explanation: Commonly used in British English, "apart from" carries the same meaning as "except."
+• Explanation: Often used in British English, this means the same as "except."

 • Example: Leaving out John, everyone went to the meeting.

-• Explanation: This is a more conversational, casual way to express exclusion.
+• Explanation: This phrase is more casual and conversational.

 Which Expression is Most Common in Everyday Conversation?